pohct-7604/capstone/README.md

 <img align="left" height="200" src="images/stroke-img.jpg"/>

+A stroke, sometimes called a brain attack, occurs when something blocks blood supply to part of the brain or when a blood vessel in the brain bursts.
+In either case, parts of the brain become damaged or die.
+A stroke can cause lasting brain damage, long-term disability, or even death.

 According to the World Stroke Organization (WSO), stroke is the second-leading cause of death in the world and the third-leading cause of death and disability combined.
 Stroke can be prevented with appropriate public policy action to address risk factors and increased public awareness.